Windows, Skylights and Title 24

 The Title 24 mandatory measures require that both the U-factor and the SHGC of manufactured fenestration products be determined from NFRC’s Certified Product Directory or from the California Energy Commission approved default tables.
 At the time of inspection, the actual fenestration U-factor and SHGC values as shown on NFRC labels or in the default tables must result in equal or lower overall energy consumption than the values indicated on the compliance documents.

 A directory of NFRC certified ratings is available at the NFRC website.
 The CEC default U-factors are contained in standards table 110.6-A, and the default SHGC values are contained in standards table 110.6-B in the Title 24 residential compliance manual.
 CEC default values are on the poor side of the performance range for windows.
 To get credit for advanced window features such as low-e (low-emissivity) coatings and thermal break frames, the window manufacturer must have the window tested, labeled, and certified according to NFRC procedures.

 Improved Window Performance

-Though the 2013 Title 24 standards have lowered the prescriptive fenestration u-factor standard choosing high performance windows that out-perform the prescriptive standard can still earn significant compliance credit through the performance method.
+Though the Title 24 energy standards have lowered the prescriptive fenestration u-factor standard choosing high performance windows that out-perform the prescriptive standard can still earn significant compliance credit through the performance method.
 In air-conditioning climates, choosing a window with an SHGC lower than 0.25 will reduce the cooling loads compared to the standard design.
 The magnitude of the impact will vary by climate zone; in mild coastal climates the benefit from reducing window U-factor will be smaller than in cold mountain climates.
 Computer compliance programs can be a useful tool to compare the impact of different windows and can help the designer determine when an investment in better windows is worthwhile.